 Amanda Schutt — Director of Development, Lead Instructor

 Amanda earned her M.S. in Environmental Studies at Virginia Commonwealth University in 2012.
 Her research focused on benthic aquatic insect taxonomy, stream health bioassessments, and sedimentation issues in aquatic ecosystems.
-Amanda currently works at EarthShare New England coordinating fundraising for environmental and conservation non-profits.
-In her spare time, Amanda enjoys gardening, baking, and volunteering with Girl Scouts.
+Amanda works as both an Instructor for Science from Scientists and as their Director of Development.
+In her spare time, Amanda enjoys gardening, baking, crafting, and camping with her Daisy/Brownie Girl Scout Troop.

 Erin received her B.S in Biotechnology from Worcester State College in 2006.
 She is currently pursuing a MLA in Biotechnology at Harvard Extension School.
 In between her studies she spent five years putting her lab skills to use.
 Erin's research has focused on cell based methods as an alternative to animal testing.
 In her spare time she enjoys cooking, listening to music and reading.
-Erin also recently joined the Harvard University Cycling team and is looking forward to racing in the spring.
+Erin Poohba (Grand Leader) of the Harvard University Cycling team and is looking forward to racing in the spring.

 Dr. Catherine Sukow